apiad/auditorium/README.md

 auditorium run <file.md>
 ```

-If you want to see and example, check [auditorium/static/md/demo.md](auditorium/static/md/demo.md)
+If you want to see an example, check [auditorium/static/md/demo.md](auditorium/static/md/demo.md)

 ## What's the catch